non toxic cleaning products

 This is why it is really important to avoid chemicals and fragrances if you have Mast Cell Activation Syndrome and Histamine Intolerance.

-I started researching this article because my husband and I had a cleaning dilemma.
-Raw chicken dropped on the counter, and we needed a way to sanitize the counter.
-I don’t like toxic bleach or other common disinfectant sprays so I only use non-toxic cleaning products in the house.
-I wanted to use this Thyme Oil based disinfectant spray by Seventh Generation* on the counters.
-But the smell of the thyme oil gives my husband a headache.
-And we both think vinegar stinks too much.
+She wanted to use this Thyme Oil based disinfectant spray by Seventh Generation on the counters.
+But the smell of the thyme oil gives her husband a headache.
+And they both think vinegar stinks too much.
 What to do?

 • Breathing difficulties